John Dyson (Australian cricketer): Return to Test side

-1980-81
+1980–81

-Dyson had an excellent 1980-81 summer domestically including a record first wicket partnership with Rick McCosker against WA.
-He was picked in the ODI side and scored 69 and 79 against New Zealand.
+Dyson had an excellent 1980–81 summer domestically including a record first wicket partnership with Rick McCosker against WA.
+He scored 430 runs from six innings with an average of 107.5 which earned him a recall for the Australian ODI side.
+He scored 69 and 79 in ODIs against New Zealand.

+Dyson's one day form and aggregate of 430 from six Sheffield Shield innings saw him recalled to the test side in November 1980, replacing Bruce Laird for the first test against New Zealand.
+Ian Chappell wrote, "Dyson has been criticised, abused, omitted, overlooked and plain forgotten but each time he shrugs it off and returns to the fray a more accomplished and determined player."
+Chappell felt that while Dyson "is no Keith Stackpole" he was "very consistent, he's hard to get out, he has a ton of grit and he's determined to keep on improving his game.
+What more can be asked of a man whose primary task is to see the shine off the new ball?"
+Chappell did think Laird and Dyson should not open together "as they're too similar in style" but felt Dyson and Graeme Wood were an ideal combination.
+Bill O'Reilly called Dyson "easily our most dependable opening batsman and he has so many attractive shots and that he will prove to be our best new ball batsman since Bill Lawry and Bob Simpson, with a chance of surpassing both."

-He returned to the test side in 1980-81 scoring 30 and 24 not out against New Zealand.
-In the following tests he made 28 and 25 and 13 and 16.
+On his recall Dyson scored 30 and 24 not out, taking part in an opening stand of 80 in the first innings.
+In the following tests against New Zealand he made 28 and 25 and 13 and 16.

 Dyson kept his spot for the following test series against India.
 He made 0, 30 and 28 and 16 and 3.

 Dyson scored 1028 first class runs that summer at 57.11.
-He was second in the highest Sheffield Shield run scorers in that season - only Greg Chappell amassed more.
+He was second in the highest Sheffield Shield run scorers in that season, with 815 runs at 90.56 – only Greg Chappell amassed more.
 In February 1981 Ian Chappell left out Dyson from Chappell's hypothetical test squad to England "because he seems to have a mental barrier about making big scores in test cricket."
+However Dyson was selected on the tour.

 1981 Ashes

-Despite his relative lack of success at test level, Dyson's excellent first class form saw him picked in the Australian squad to tour England in 1981.

-In the first test he scored 5 and 38 then made 7 and 1.
+In the first test Dyson scored 5 and 38 then made 7 and 1.
+Steve Rixon, his teammate, insisted "Dyson has got it all.
+He is as good a player as any in this team.
+The only problem is that John Dyson doesn't have any confidence in John Dyson."

 In the third test he scored 102 in the first innings and 34 in the second but the match is best remembered for being a famous Australian defeat.

 Dyson made 1 and 13 in the fourth test and 0 and 5 for the fifth.
-He was dropped for the last game and replaced by NSW teammate Dirk Wellham.
+He was dropped for the last game and replaced by NSW teammate Dirk Wellham, who scored a century on debut.